It Movie Poster Have You Tried Turning It Off and Back on Again

 Designers everywhere are taking Bass's trippy motif and adapting it to fit new genres.
 The poster for Maze Runner sequel The Scorch Trials features a literal maze trapping the main graphic symbol, while Allegiant shows off a graphic, monochrome take.

-in the affiche for Span or Spies, and the affiche for Saw VI places the picture show'southward characters around the edge of a whirlpool-like spiral.
+Tom Hanks sits atop the screw every bit his silhouette runs for its life in the affiche for Span or Spies, and the affiche for Saw VI places the picture show'southward characters around the edge of a whirlpool-like spiral.

 It's a potent visual theme, and can be tweaked and adjusted to a picture show'due south content with just a trivial creativity.
 No wonder we're seeing designers selection the style back up and apply it with all sorts of fun twists and picture show-specific touches.